 “I’m delighted that Illusions has been selected for the 2017 New Music Biennial.
 Working on such a specific political piece with David Hoyle, and allowing anger to pour out was completely exhilarating.
 I’m so happy that this also exhilarated the audience, and that we have a chance to revive it and re-target it for whatever political apocalypse may be underway in 2017.”

 Philip was born in Chester in 1979 and went on to study at Jesus College, Cambridge, to read Natural Sciences, but then went to the Royal Academy of Music to study composition with Philip Cashian, where he was awarded the DipRAM diploma and the Manson Fellowship in Composition.
 He took masterclasses with Sir Peter Maxwell Davies, Simon Bainbridge, Dominic Muldowney, Paul Patterson, amongst others.

 David Hoyle is an English performance artist, avant-garde cabaret artist, singer, actor, comedian and film director.
 His performances are known to combine many disparate elements, from satirical comedy to painting, surrealism and even striptease, much of which is aggressive in nature.

-The performance of Illusions will be broadcast on BBC Radio 3 on 15 July 2017
+The performance of Illusions was broadcast on BBC Radio 3 on 15 July 2017

 NB: This piece contains strong language and sexual references.
 Suitable for ages 18+ only.